jedward225/jedward225.github.io/interests.md

     <h2>About My Interests</h2>
     <div class="interest-description">
       <h3>🏀 Basketball</h3>
       <p>I enjoy playing basketball as it helps me stay active and develop teamwork skills.
-The sport teaches me about strategy, coordination, and the importance of practice and persistence.
+It teaches me about strategy, coordination, and the importance of practice and persistence.
 I once won the All-Star championship of the Freshman basketball game.</p>
     </div>

     <div class="interest-description">
       <h3>⛵ Sailing</h3>
       <p>Sailing represents my love for adventure and the sea.
 It's a sport that requires patience, understanding of weather patterns, and the ability to work with natural elements.
-I once won the runner-up in the National Amateur Sailing Promotion Competition</p>
+I once won the runner-up in the National Amateur Sailing Promotion Competition.</p>
     </div>

     <div class="interest-description">
       <h3>🎵 Music</h3>
       <p>Music is my creative outlet and a way to relax.
 I appreciate various genres and find that music helps me focus during work and provides inspiration for my projects.
+I like singing as well.
 My favourite singers are Talor Swift and Ed Sheeran.</p>
     </div>

     <div class="interest-description">
       <h3>💻 Coding Contest</h3>
-      <p>I have no OI experience during my high school and I learnt all by myself and was fortunate to have my best two teammates who had no prior experience before either.
-Competitive programming challenges me intellectually and gives me great passion during my first year at college.</p>
+      <p>Unlike most algorithm competition medalists, I have no OI experience in high school.
+Fortunately, I had two best like-minded teammates who also started from scratch.
+Together, we trained and grew.
+Programming contests like ICPC challenge me intellectually and ignite my passion throughout my college years.</p>
     </div>

     <div class="interest-description">
       <h3>🎬 Video Editing</h3>
-      <p>Video editing allows me to express creativity through visual storytelling.
-I enjoy the process of combining footage, music, and effects to create engaging content.
-Welcome to follow me at bilibili - https://space.bilibili.com/453798427</p>
+      <p>Video editing enables me to express my creativity through visual storytelling.
+I enjoy blending footage, music, and especially visual effects to craft engaging content.
+Feel free to follow me on <a href="https://space.bilibili.com/453798427" target="_blank" rel="noopener noreferrer">Bilibili</a>.</p>
     </div>
   </div>
 </div>